yushengtzou/CPE/README.md

 ## The Professionalism of a Programmer

 To become a proficient programmer, consistent practice is essential.
-This repository emphasizes the practice of "Kata."
+This repo also emphasizes the practice of "Kata."

 ### What is Kata?

 Kata (形) is a term borrowed from Japanese martial arts, which refers to a detailed choreographed pattern of movements.
-In the context of programming, we adapt this concept to mean small, self-contained coding exercises that we practice regularly.
+In the context of programming, we adapt this concept to mean `small, self-contained coding exercises` that we practice regularly.

-The goal of practicing Kata is not to solve problems but to train our brains and fingers, allowing programming skills to become instinctive.
+The goal of practicing Kata is not to solve problems but to `train our brains and fingers` since we already solved it, allowing programming skills to become instinctive.
 This approach mirrors the craftsmanship ethos we uphold — similar to how surgeons practice surgical procedures daily to ensure precision and efficiency.

 ### Daily Practice